 Shoeing Wild Horses

 I’ve just adopted a wild horse and have heard that they often don’t need shoes.
+She is in a quarter-acre dry lot connected to a 10-acre irrigated pasture for turn-out.
 Do we need to shoe her?

 A This is an excellent question; there has been a lot of debate lately about when a domestic horse needs to be shod.
 Wild horses and burros usually have very strong feet with excellent hoof walls and good shape.
 This is partly due to natural selection and perhaps a bit to genetics.